-Gelatin brings to mind a flavored, colorful dessert.
-However, gelatin is also a common ingredient in soups, broths, sauces, gummy candies, marshmallows, cosmetics, and medications.
+Gelatin is an animal-based product and common ingredient in soups, broths, sauces, gummy candies, marshmallows, cosmetics, and medications.

 Manufacturers produce gelatin by processing animal bones, cartilage, and skin.
-People can also make it from fish.
+They may use the bodies of cows or fish, for example.

-This process extracts the collagen — a fibrous protein that connects muscles, bones, and skin in animals — and turns it into gelatin, a flavorless, colorless substance with a jelly-like texture.
+The process extracts the collagen, a fibrous protein that connects muscles, bones, and skin, and turns it into gelatin, a flavorless, colorless, jelly-like substance.

 Protein consists of various amino acids, and gelatin contains several of these.

-The amino acids in gelatin based foods will depend on the item, the source of the gelatin, and the way the manufacturer processes it.
+The types of amino acids in gelatin-based foods depend on the specific food, the source of the gelatin, and its processing.

 Gelatin may provide a number of health benefits.

-Protein is a macronutrient, which means the body needs significant amounts of it to function.
+Protein is a macronutrient, which means that the body needs significant amounts to function.

 However, experts are not sure that consuming gelatin would have the same effect.